 Accident reports, and calls to action are flooding dockless scooter companies.
 Some are even asking these companies to reveal who was riding a scooter when an accident occurred.
 But these companies are not cooperating.
 Instead, they are only offering to ban negligent riders after investigating reported incidents.

 Do you think dockless scooter companies should be held responsible for the injuries caused by the riders of their scooters?
 Should these companies be forced to reveal the identity of the riders who cause these accidents?
 Will San Francisco continue to have these problems when these scooters are released on our streets in October?
-The personal injury attorneys at Mary Alexander & Associates, P.C. will continue to monitor the situation.
+The rental scooter accident lawyers at Mary Alexander & Associates, P.C. will continue to monitor the situation.
 Contact our office if you suffer an injury in a scooter collision and you want to learn more about your legal rights.